 Rosiglitazone, like other thiazolidinediones, alone or in combination with other antidiabetic agents, can cause fluid retention, which may exacerbate or lead to heart failure.
 Patients should be observed for signs and symptoms of heart failure.
 If these signs and symptoms develop, the heart failure should be managed according to current standards of care.
 Furthermore, discontinuation or dose reduction of rosiglitazone must be considered [see BOXED WARNING].

 Patients with congestive heart failure (CHF) NYHA Class I and II treated with rosiglitazone have an increased risk of cardiovascular events.
-A 52-week, double-blind, placebo-controlled echocardiographic trial was conducted in 224 patients with type 2 diabetes mellitus and NYHA Class I or II CHF (ejection fraction ≤45%) on background antidiabetic and CHF therapy.
+A 52-week, double-blind, placebo-controlled, echocardiographic trial was conducted in 224 patients with type 2 diabetes mellitus and NYHA Class I or II CHF (ejection fraction ≤ 45%) on background antidiabetic and CHF therapy.
 An independent committee conducted a blinded evaluation of fluid-related events (including congestive heart failure) and cardiovascular hospitalizations according to predefined criteria (adjudication).
 Separate from the adjudication, other cardiovascular adverse events were reported by investigators.
-Although no treatment difference in change from baseline of ejection fractions was observed, more cardiovascular adverse events were observed with rosiglitazone treatment compared to placebo during the 52-week trial.
+Although no treatment difference in change from baseline of ejection fractions was observed, more cardiovascular adverse events were observed with rosiglitazone treatment compared with placebo during the 52-week trial.
 (See Table 1.)

-Table 1.
-Emergent Cardiovascular Adverse Events in Patients
+Table 1: Emergent Cardiovascular Adverse Events in

 |Cardiovascular deaths||5 (5%)||4 (4%)|